Nirtzy/telegram_bot/README.md

 ## Usage
 - Interact with the bot on Telegram using the commands above.
-- Send a voice message to get a transcription.
+- Send a voice message to get a transcription (uses OpenAI Whisper API).

 ## Roadmap
 - [x] Multiple-choice questions with explanations
 - [x] Vocabulary with EN/RU definitions
-- [x] Audio recognition with Vosk (did not work reliably in production)
+- [x] Audio recognition with Vosk (deprecated)
-- [ ] Switch to OpenAI Whisper or Google Cloud Speech-to-Text for audio recognition
+- [x] Switch to OpenAI Whisper for audio recognition
 - [ ] Pronunciation scoring and feedback
 - [ ] Inline buttons for answering questions
 - [ ] User leaderboards and statistics